anjana250/coding-challenge/README.md

 3. First Name and Last Name are mandatory fields.
 If a create request does not provide any of these required values, an invalid request error message is returned.
 You will also get this error if there are other issues with the JSON request such as the phone number type is invalid.
 This is only applicable for POST and PUT

-4. For GET by ID, DELETE by ID and PUT by ID, you will get an error if you attempt to send an ID value that is not an integer OR not an integer that already exists in the database.
+4. For GET by ID, DELETE by ID and PUT by ID, you will get an error message if you attempt to send an ID value that is not an integer OR not an integer that already exists in the database.

 ## Instructions on how to import gradle project in Eclipse